Can you move to Denmark from the USA?

 You will need to get a visa to stay in Denmark beyond the visa-free tourist period – currently 90 days, unless you are an EU citizen.
 As a U.S. citizen, you will probably need to have a student visa or work visa.

-It’s generally much easier to get a work visa if your job category is on the “positive list”, a constantly updated list of skill sets that are in short supply in Danish society.
-Most of the job categories are in engineering, IT and medicine.
+Can Americans work in Denmark?
+Yes and no. It’s generally much easier to get a work visa if your job category is on the “positive list”, a constantly updated list of skill sets that are in short supply in Danish society.
+Most of the job categories are in engineering and IT, but some skilled blue-collar jobs are also on the list, such as carpenters and bricklayers.

 Marrying a Dane, or having a child with a Dane, isn’t an automatic guarantee of being able to stay in Denmark.